onepub-dev/dcli/README.md

 ## Use a shebang

-DShell also allows you to directly run a script. e.g.
+DCli also allows you to directly run a script. e.g.
 ```shell
 ./first.dart